amomen9/PostgreSQL/pgpool/Part II Install and Configure pgPool.md

                                    # query cache is possible.
                                    # If off, SQL comments effectively prevent the judgment
                                    # (pre 3.4 behavior).
-# Tell pgpool whether it should take account of SQL comments inside the incomming SQL Statements
+# Tell pgpool whether it should take account of SQL comments inside the incoming SQL Statements

 #disable_load_balance_on_write = 'transaction'
                                    # Load balance behavior when write query is issued